Reversibility of d-State Finite Cellular Automata: Identification of reversible Cellular Automata

 \textbf{STRATEGY I :} \textit{ Pick up the balanced rules in which equivalent RMTs have different next state values, that is, no two RMTs of $Equi_i ~(0 \leq i \leq d^2-1)$ have same next state value.}

-If we follow STRATEGY $I$, a label of one edge incident to the root, contains exactly one RMT from $Equi_i$, for any $i$ $(0 \leq i \leq d^2-1)$.
-This implies, the nodes of level $1$ contains all the $d^3$ RMTs of the rule.
-That is, the nodes of level $1$ are similar to the root.
-Hence, the nodes of level $2$ are also similar to the root.
+If we follow STRATEGY $I$, the label of an edge incident to the root, contains exactly one RMT from $Equi_i$, for any $i$ $(0 \leq i \leq d^2-1)$.
+This implies, the nodes of level $1$ contain all the $d^3$ RMTs of the rule.
+Hence, the nodes of level $2$ also contain all the $d^3$ RMTs of the rule.
 This scenario continues until level $n-3$.
-However, we use our algorithm to test whether this scenario continues further for levels upto $n$, that is, whether the CA is reversible or not.
+However, we use our algorithm to test whether this scenario continues further for levels $n-2$ and $n-1$, that is, whether the CA is reversible or not.
 These types of CAs, however, are vibrant candidates to be reversible.